alpmestan/haskellx-2015/slides/talk.md

 # Common problem

 Once the code is written, there is no way for us to get any type of information about the structure of the webservice or web application!
+Yet it's all in there.

 - What endpoints or pages are available?
 - What parameters can an endpoint or page take?
 Where should those be supplied?

     * Query string parameters: `?q=what%20is%20a%20monad`
     * URL captures: `/hello/:name` will match requests to `/hello/haskellx`, with `name` being `"haskellx"`
     * Request body (in JSON?
 XML? custom format?)